-System Security
+About System Security

-This chapter deals with maintaining the security of your local computer system.
 Once you have initially established the security of a system, you can expand your secure area to include the network.
 But until you have local security, there is no point in trying to establish security over a larger area.

-In addition, security is never established finally.
-That is, security is a dynamic process, requiring that you understand the issues, keep up to date on them, and continually monitor your system with the many tools available.
-It is the intention of this chapter and the next to give you the information you need to establish a security policy and begin its implementation.
+In addition, security is never finally established.
+Security is a dynamic process, requiring you to understand many issues, keep up to date on them, and continually monitor your systems with the many tools available.
+This book endeavors to provide the information you need to establish a security policy and begin its implementation.